 Counters are alabaster with vessel sinks.
 Cabinets are pickled oak.
 Bronze metalwork surrounds the mirror.

 The guest cabins come with twin berths that can be moved together when couples are occupying the room.

 Guest accommodations are also expectedly luxurious.
 The aft VIP head is shown here.
 Twin beds slide together to form a king.

-On the other hand, if your boat becomes a private vacation home with few guests, a particularly intriguing option turns the midship master into an magnificent owner’s suite.
+If the yacht is to be a private vacation home with few guests, a particularly intriguing option turns the midship master into an magnificent owner’s suite.
 It occupies about half of the total accommodations space by usurping the forward twin stateroom, which becomes a palatial master head with both a spacious shower and large tub.
-Aft of the enormous master, the standard arrangement is one king-bed stateroom and one twin-bed stateroom, but no matter which layout is chosen, Monte Carlo can transform any stateroom aboard into an office, a gym, or even a kids’ media and play room.
+Aft of the enormous master, the standard arrangement is one large-bed stateroom and one twin-bed stateroom, but no matter which layout is chosen, Monte Carlo can transform any stateroom aboard into an office, a gym, or even a kids’ media and play room.